landrasadmin/landras.github.io/README.md

 The repository is structured as follows:

-my-responsive-website/
+my-responsive-website
-├── index.html
+── index.html
-├── about.html
+── about.html
-├── services.html
+── services.html
-├── contact.html
+── contact.html
 └── css/
 └── style.css